RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-02-beaglebone-black-ubuntu.markdown

 1. Re-build Ångström.
 2. Try something different, like Ubuntu.

-Option two worked well.
+Option two worked well!

-###Grab the Ubuntu Disk Image
+###Grab and Burn the Ubuntu Disk Image
-Here are the steps I followed:
+Here is how to obtain and install an Ubuntu image on a MicroSD card:

-1. Download an Ubuntu 12.04 image from [http://armhf.com](http://s3.armhf.com/debian/precise/bone/ubuntu-precise-12.04.3-armhf-3.8.13-bone30.img.xz).
+1. Download the Ubuntu 12.04 image from [http://armhf.com](http://s3.armhf.com/debian/precise/bone/ubuntu-precise-12.04.3-armhf-3.8.13-bone30.img.xz).
-2. Follow the instructions at [http://armhf.com]() to extract the image and burn it to the SD card.
+2. Extract the image using the `xz` utility.
 ```bash
 $ xz ubuntu-precise-12.04.3-armhf-3.8.13-bone30.img.xz
 ```
+3. The extracted image will end with `.img`.
+Use the `dd` utility to burn the disk image to your SD caard.

+Detailed instructions for all of the above are at [http://armhf.com](http://www.armhf.com/index.php/boards/beaglebone-black/#precise).

 ###The xz Extraction Utility
 The `xz` utility is available via [Homebrew](http://brew.sh/).
 Homebrew rocks for package management.
 If you already have Homebrew installed,